-MTI’s Tactical Lab Rats just finished their second “Geek” Cycle, which focused on testing two progression methodologies for improving short distance rucking speed.
+MTI’s Tactical Lab Rats completed another “Geek” Cycle, which focused on testing two progression methodologies for improving short distance rucking speed.

 The Lab Rats conducted an initial 3-mile ruck run assessment with a 45# load.
 They were then split into two groups for a 3-week cycle, each rucking 2x/week.

 Group A completed 3x 1-mile threshold interval ruck runs 2x/week, utilizing our MTI Ruck Calculator to find their assessment based on interval time.